Holland St & College Ave Mobility Improvements

 - Last, I think the Cameron/Holland intersection could really use stop signs or something like that.
 Turning left from Cameron onto Holland can be tricky when there's traffic, and trying to get through the intersection quickly while simultaneously threading between the new traffic islands is a little harrowing.
 I feel like a 3-way stop there would help slow down traffic, and would make that turn easier/safer for everyone.

-Elliot B over 1 year ago
+Elliot B about 2 years ago

 Love the new design.
 I do think there should be some consideration for drop off/pickup areas but overall, I think everyone needs to give a little to keep people safe.
 Agreed with the comments that there needs to be serious improvements on Broadway from Powderhouse to the Arlington line.